ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 ## Advanced Features

-### About `run.sh` and `init.sh`
+### About `run*.sh` and `init*.sh`

-The `run.sh` script serves as the entry point for launching the es-node with predefined parameters.
-By default, mining is enabled through the `--miner.enabled` flag in `run.sh`, which implies that you assume the role of a storage provider upon starting an es-node with the default settings.
+The `run*.sh` scripts serves as the entry point for launching the es-node with predefined parameters.
+By default, mining is enabled through the `--miner.enabled` flag in `run*.sh`, which implies that you assume the role of a storage provider upon starting an es-node with the default settings.

-However, before the es-node can be successfully launched, you must execute `init.sh` first.
+However, before the es-node can be successfully launched, you must execute `init*.sh` first.
 The primary function of this script is to verify the system environment, download and install dependencies, and initialize the data files in preparation for mining.

 For specific usage and examples of the two scripts, refer to the steps outlined in [Options for running es-node](tutorials.md#options-for-running-es-node).

+> ℹ️ _**Note:**_ By default, `init.sh` and `run.sh` target Sepolia; use `init-mainnet.sh`/`run-mainnet.sh` for Ethereum Mainnet and `init-l2.sh`/`run-l2.sh` for QuarkChain L2.

+This applies to every shell command throughout the rest of this guide.

-> ℹ️ _**Note:**_ Some of the flags/parameters used in `run.sh` are supposed to change over time.
+> ℹ️ _**Note:**_ Some of the flags/parameters used in the shell scripts are supposed to change over time.
 Refer to [_configuration_](configuration.md) for a full list.

-> 🅢🅦🅒 In an SWC environment, you should use `init-l2.sh` and `run-l2.sh` instead of `init.sh` and `run.sh`.
-This applies to every shell command throughout the rest of this guide.

 ### Mining multiple shards

 By default, only the first shard (shard 0) is mined using the default options in the scripts, but you have the choice to initialize and run your es-node in order to mine multiple selected shards by using additional options.

-The flag `--shard_index` can be utilized multiple times with `init.sh` to generate data files for multiple shards on the es-node.
+Take Sepolia network as example, the flag `--shard_index` can be utilized multiple times with `init.sh` to generate data files for multiple shards on the es-node.
 For example,

 ```
 env ES_NODE_STORAGE_MINER=0x123...ab ./init.sh --shard_index 1 --shard_index 2